amethyst/amethyst/book/src/concepts/world.md

 ## Exec

-Sometimes, you will want to do create an entity where you need to fetch resources to create the correct components for it.
+Sometimes, you will want to create an entity where you need to fetch resources to create the correct components for it.
 There is a function that acts as a shorthand for this:

 ```rust,ignore